justindurocher/Weather-Dashboard/README.md

 <h1>Usage</h1>

-<p>The purpose of this application is for users who want to play with their favorite players on their team.
-Or for users who just want to relax and play some games.The first page will show a roster of teams.
-Pick five players from any team.
-Once five players are picked, you will be directed to a game where you try to do as many free throws as you can.
-What you will see in this application is an unfinished product of the application.
-There is till more work that needs to be done.</p>
+<p>The purpose of this application is for users who want to check either what the current weather is of a certain city, or check up on the five day forecast is predicted to be.
+There is a search bar located in the top left corner where the user can search up as many as 10 cities that will keep popping up as blocks under the search bar.
+Once the user clicks on one of those blocks, the weather data will be displayed on the dashboard to the right.</p>

 <img src="./img/weather.png" alt="screenshot">